NOCSurfaceProcesses/AirSeaFluxCode/README.md

 ## Description

-`AirSeaFluxCode` is a python 3.6 software designed to allow easy exploration of the different bulk formulae parameterizations and the wide range of implementation options.
+`AirSeaFluxCode` is a library for python 3.9 (and above) designed to allow easy exploration of the different bulk formulae parameterizations and the wide range of implementation options.

 ## Citation